Email Us

 Fiber connector is the most basic optical passive device in fiber communication system.
 The most basic technical requirements of the system for fiber optic connectors include low insertion loss IL and high return loss RL, that is, the lowest reflection echo BR.
 However, as the most widely used optical passive devices, their cost and connection convenience are just as important as the technical specifications.

 As a fiber optical accessories supplier, T&S communication today takes a leading role in OEM and ODM service for optical fiber termination solutions.
-Based on T&S Communications's excellent comprehensive capabilities, we are dedicated to bringing fiber optical components with superior performance to the next-generation communications in a green, pragmatic and cost-effective manner.
+Based on T&S Communications's excellent comprehensive capabilities, we are dedicated to bringing fiber optic components with superior performance to the next-generation communications in a green, pragmatic and cost-effective manner.
 Please feel free to contact us if you have any interest in related products.

 References